DebianDog/MakeLive/README-Stretch.md

 #### If all went well...
 #### In folder stretch DebLive_Stretch-yourarch.iso is created and also the required files for a frugal install are in stretch/isodata/live folder

-Currenly the contents of the created live ISO are (preconfigured):
+Currenly the contents of the created live ISO are (preconfigured): (updated 2017-08-07)
 (but this might well be a work in progress, e.g. modify the script to have more choice of window-managers, applications, add more 'DebianDog goodies', right-click actions etc...)
 - Openbox with PcManFM providing the desktop and bottom panel is lxpanel
 - Applications included are:
-Midori webbrowser, gparted, pcmanfm, leafpad, xterm, synaptic, peasywifi
+Firefox-ESR webbrowser (older version), gparted, pcmanfm, leafpad viewnior, xterm, synaptic, peasywifi, lxappearance, lxinput, lxrandr, more 'dog' specific applications, e.g. sfs-load, remaster tools, apt2sfs etc...
+- Right-click actions for e.g. activate module, deb extract...
+- LZ4 squashfs support, for booting and mounting
+- Conky display on the desktop

-The build process takes around 15-25 minutes, depending on your internet speed and computer power.
+The build process takes around 12-20 minutes, depending on your internet speed and computer power.
-**Size of the created ISO will be around 164 MB (with xz compressed filesystem.squashfs)**
+**Size of the created ISO will be around 161 MB (with xz compressed filesystem.squashfs)**

 The packages installed by the script can be easily changed, edit with texteditor.
 See at the top the INSTALL= variable, add or remove as desired, e.g. change 'midori' to 'firefox-esr' and firefox will be included in the build.